Patient education: Renal cell carcinoma (kidney cancer) (Beyond the Basics)

 RENAL CELL CARCINOMA DIAGNOSIS

-If you have symptoms of renal cell carcinoma, your doctor or nurse may order a test, such as an ultrasound or CT scan, to look at the kidneys.
-In many cases, however, the cancer is found when one of these tests is done for another reason, and incidentally identifies an abnormal mass or growth in the kidney.
+If you have symptoms of renal cell carcinoma (RCC), your doctor or nurse may order an imaging test, such as an ultrasound or computed tomography (CT) scan, to look at the kidneys.
+In many cases, however, the cancer is found when one of these tests is done for another reason and incidentally identifies an abnormal mass or growth in the kidney.

-If you have an ultrasound that shows a growth on your kidney, a CT scan will be done.
-The CT scan may also tell if the growth appears cancerous and/or has spread outside the kidney (called metastasis).
+If you have an ultrasound that shows a growth on your kidney, a CT scan, generally before and after intravenous contrast injection, will be done.
+The CT scan may also tell if the growth appears cancerous and/or has spread outside the kidney (metastasized).

-Unlike other cancers, a biopsy is not always needed to be sure that you have renal cell carcinoma.
+Unlike other cancers, a biopsy is not always needed to be sure that you have RCC.
 Instead, the diagnosis may be based upon how the tumor looks on the CT scan.
-Later, the diagnosis is confirmed when the tumor or kidney is removed during surgery.
+Later, the diagnosis is confirmed when the tumor or entire kidney is removed during surgery.

-Staging — Once renal cell carcinoma cancer is diagnosed, the next step is to determine its stage.
+Staging — Once RCC is diagnosed, the next step is to determine its stage.
 Staging is a system used to describe the size, aggressiveness, and spread of a cancer.
 A cancer's stage helps to guide treatment and can help predict the long-term outlook.

-- If there are signs of cancer in other organs (liver, lung, bone)
+●Signs of cancer in other organs (liver, lung, bone, etc)

-Renal cell carcinoma stages range from stage I (the tumor is smaller than 7 cm (about 3 inches) and has not spread outside the kidney) to stage IV (the tumor has spread to the outer layers of the kidney or has spread to distant lymph node(s) or other organ(s)).
+RCC stages range from stage I, meaning the tumor is smaller than 7 cm (approximately 3 inches) and has not spread outside the kidney, to stage IV, meaning the tumor has spread beyond the outer layers of the kidney or to distant lymph node(s) or other organ(s).

 LOCALIZED RENAL CELL CARCINOMA TREATMENT

-The preferred treatment for most people with localized renal cell carcinoma is surgery to remove part or all of the kidney and if necessary, the regional lymph nodes.
-(See "Surgical management of localized renal cell carcinoma".)
+The preferred treatment for most people with localized renal cell carcinoma (RCC) is surgery to remove part or all of the kidney and, if necessary, the nearby lymph nodes.

 The decision to remove part or all of the kidney depends upon your cancer's size, where it is located in your kidney, whether there are one or multiple tumors, and how well your kidneys work.